Tag: Delphi history

 The Naxian Sphinx figure, Delphi

-The Naxian Sphinx got created around 560 BC, preceding the construction of the Siphnian treasury –
+The Naxian Sphinx was created around 560 BC, preceding the construction of the Siphnian treasury –

 a building at the Ancient Greek cult center of Delphi, in which the priests hosted the offerings from the city of Siphnos.
 The building stood on the “Sacred Way” road going through the Sanctuary of Apollo.